Sandertv/gophertunnel/README.md

     if err != nil {
         panic(err)
     }
+    // Make the client spawn in the world. if err := conn.DoSpawn(); err != nil {
+		panic(err)
+	}
     defer conn.Close()
     for {
-    	pk, err := conn.ReadPacket()
+        // Example: Read a packet from the connection. pk, err := conn.ReadPacket()
     	if err != nil {
     		break
     	}
-    	// Handle the incoming packet.
-    	_ = pk

-    	// Send a packet to the server. if err := conn.WritePacket(&packet.RequestChunkRadius{ChunkRadius: 32}); err != nil {
+    	// Example: Send a packet to the server in response to the previous packet. if err := conn.WritePacket(&packet.RequestChunkRadius{ChunkRadius: 32}); err != nil {
     		break
     	}